 Most E-commerce websites are online stores or product listings where you can pay and order straight off a particular website.

 E-commerce sites enable businesses to reach a global market, without spending a large amount of money and time.
 Without having limitations of geographic locations, it means that even the smallest of business can have a global reach.
 Likewise, e-commerce can help obtain the necessary information and compare offers from all potential suppliers.

-Administration types of E-Commerce: This includes Business-to-Administration (B2A) and Consumer-to-Administration (C2A).
-Typically these types of e-commerce websites exist for the transaction between the final customer and public administration and vice versa.
+Administration: This includes Business-to-Administration (B2A) and Consumer-to-Administration (C2A).
+Typically these types of websites exist for the transaction between the final customer and public administration and vice versa.
 This includes fiscal, health insurance, employment, legal documents and registers.